kasper-piskorski/docs/pages/documentation/4-querying-with-graql/ask-queries.md

 folder: documentation
 ---

 An ask query will return whether the given [match query](match-queries.html) has any results.
+To follow along, or experiment further, with the examples given below, please load the *basic-genealogy.gql* file, which can be found in the *examples* directory of the Grakn installation zip, or on [Github]().

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell1" data-toggle="tab">Graql</a></li>